Legion (Blatty novel): Plot summary

-The story opens with the discovery of a twelve-year-old boy who has been murdered and crucified on a pair of rowing oars.
-Kinderman already sees that the boy is mutilated in a way identical to the victims of a serial killer known as the Gemini Killer, who was apparently shot to death by police fifteen years previously while climbing the Golden Gate Bridge in San Francisco.
-A priest is later murdered in a confessional, once again bearing the mutilations distinctive of the apparently deceased killer.
+A twelve-year-old boy is murdered and crucified on a pair of rowing oars.
+Kinderman already sees that he is mutilated in a way identical to the victims of the Gemini Killer, a serial killer who was apparently shot to death by police fifteen years previously while climbing the Golden Gate Bridge in San Francisco.
+A priest is later murdered in a confessional, once again bearing the mutilations distinctive of the killer.
 The fingerprints at the two crime scenes differ, however.
-Further victims soon follow, including one of Kinderman's friends, Father Dyer (from The Exorcist), who is slain in a hospital, his body drained of blood before being killed.
+Further victims soon follow, including one of Kinderman's friends, Father Dyer, who is slain in a hospital by draining his body of blood.
 Yet again the Gemini Killer's mutilations are present.

 Investigations lead Kinderman to the psychiatric wing of the hospital where his friend was slain.
-Here he finds a number of suspects:
+Here he finds suspects: